 Hermit crabs are one of the most common types of tide pool animals.
-Characterized by its soft abdomen or tail, hermit crabs rely on empty snail shells as a means of protection.
+Characterized by their soft abdomen or tail, hermit crabs rely on empty snail shells as a means of protection.
 They can fully withdraw themselves into the shell, sometimes using an oversize claw as a seal.
-Hermit crabs will occupy any size shell and as the animal grows larger it seeks a larger more accommodating home.
+Hermit crabs will occupy their shell until they grow larger and need to seek a larger, more accommodating home.
 If there is a shortage of snail shells, other hollow objects will frequently be used as temporary homes.

-Like other species of decapods, hermit crabs have five pairs of legs but only the second and third pairs are typically used for walking.
-The first pair bears claws and the last two pairs are used to grip the shell.
-When switching to a new shell, the hermit crabs pull out their tail and back into a new shell in a blink of an eye.
+Like other species of decapods, hermit crabs have five pairs of legs, but only the second and third pairs are typically used for walking.
+The first pair bears claws, and the last two pairs are used to grip the shell.
+When switching to a new shell, the hermit crabs pull out their tails and back into a new shell in a blink of an eye.
 A hermit crab might test a shell several times before it becomes its permanent home, at least until he outgrows that one and the search begins for a new shell.

-Most species of hermit crabs will scavenge the reefs consuming fish and other invertebrates.
-Many will also eat algae.
-Many display beautiful coloration and elaborate eye colors.
-Most shallow water species are small and timid and can safely be picked up even by children.
+Most species of hermit crabs will scavenge the reefs consuming fish and other invertebrates, and many others will dine on algae.
+Hermit crabs can display beautiful coloration and elaborate eye colors.
+Most shallow-water species are small and timid and can safely be picked up even by children.

-*Due to the constant rotation of animals back to the ocean, the presence of any specific animal cannot be guaranteed.
+*Due to the constant rotation of animals back to the ocean, we cannot guarantee the presence of any specific animal.